-In this regard, a works contract can be modified by means of simple addendum, with no need to undertake a negotiated procedure, in the following cases, provided the modification does not alter the subject matter of the contract:
+In this regard, a works contract can be modified by means of simple addendum, with no need to undertake a negotiated procedure (see PRAG for more details on modifying works contracts through a negotiated procedure), in the following cases, provided the modification does not alter the subject matter of the contract:

-- a) additional works by the original contractor that have become necessary, if the following cumulative conditions are fulfilled: - they were not included in the initial procurement (i.e. not similar to the ones that were provided for in the initial contract); - changing contractor is not feasible for technical reasons (e.g. compatibility with existing equipment, services or installations); - changing contractor would cause substantial duplication of costs for the contracting authority; - any increase in price, including the net cumulative value of successive modifications, does not exceed 50% of the initial contract value; - b) modification needed because of circumstances that a diligent contracting authority could not foresee, provided that any increase in price does not exceed 50% of the initial contract value; - c) where the value of the modification is below the following thresholds: EUR 5 000 000 and 15% of the initial contract value for works contracts (the net cumulative value of several successive modifications, including modifications ordered by the supervisor through administrative orders, cannot exceed these thresholds). - d) all other modifications that do not alter the minimum requirements of the initial procurement but the value of which is within the limits of point c) above, unless such modification of value results from the strict application of the procurement documents or contractual provisions.
+a) additional works by the original contractor that have become necessary, if the following cumulative conditions are fulfilled:

+- they were not included in the initial procurement (i.e. not similar to the ones that were provided for in the initial contract);

+- changing contractor is not feasible for technical reasons (e.g. compatibility with existing equipment, services or installations);

+- changing contractor would cause substantial duplication of costs for the contracting authority;

+- any increase in price, including the net cumulative value of successive modifications, does not exceed 50% of the initial contract value;

+b) modification needed because of circumstances that a diligent contracting authority could not foresee, provided that any increase in price does not exceed 50% of the initial contract value;

+c) where the value of the modification is below the following thresholds: EUR 5 000 000 and 15% of the initial contract value for works contracts (the net cumulative value of several successive modifications, including modifications ordered by the supervisor through administrative orders, must remain below these thresholds).

+d) all other modifications that do not alter the minimum requirements of the initial procurement but the value of which is within the limits of point c) above, unless such modification of value results from the strict application of the procurement documents or contractual provisions.